Cosmic-Chatter/Exhibitera/exhibitera/hub/README.md

 #### Environment recommendations
 * A wired network connection is important to ensure a consistent connection.
-* No aspect of Exhibitera requires access to the public internet (except checking for updates), although Control Server should be on a machine with accurate network time.
+* No aspect of Exhibitera requires access to the public internet (except checking for updates), although Hub should be on a machine with accurate network time.

 ### First-time setup
 The first time you launch Hub, the terminal will launch an interactive setup wizard to walk you through basic configuration.